-Thank you for allowing us, at Select Accountants Ltd, to provide you with a service in the Warwickshire area.
+Thank you for allowing us, at Select Accountants Ltd, to provide you with a service in the Leicestershire area.
 Whether we are producing your accounts or carrying out tax compliance work, being prepared for us will ensure our work is carried out smoothly and efficiently and with the minimum disruption to yourselves.
 We highlight the ways in which you can help.

 You may also be able to help by preparing some of the routine schedules for us.
 This will mean our time can be better spent advising you on the running of your business.

 Below we highlight some of the ways in which you can prepare.

 It is however important for you to discuss these ideas with us since all of the suggestions may not be applicable.